Small businesses love free stuff, so Gusto is giving them free HR Basics

 That portability mattered less in a world where employees spent decades at a single company, but now that employees often switch employers as often as every year, the repeated savings of time in the transition can be quite significant.
 Longer term, Gusto sees that sort of portability as critical for facilitating the changing nature of work in the 21st century.

-Gusto, which was founded in 2011, is now entering middle age, and the company has 530 employees across its San Francisco and Denver offices according to Reeves.
+Gusto, which was founded in 2011, is now entering middle age, and the company has 530 employees across its San Francisco and Denver offices, according to Reeves.